It’s not as fun as the Oregon Trail, but you probably won’t contract dysentery either.

 - Once all your units are named, head to one of the unit sheets and enter your description and square footage.
 Square Feet must be entered into cell AX8.

 - Now time for the process.
-Add a step number, description, and pick a material.
+Add a step number, description, and choose a material.

 - Next, add the amount of material in the mix, and the sq. ft. percentage.